Nocturned/Java_Swing_Book_5tore/README.md

 # JavaSwingBook5tore
-This is a simple project we did in a task given
+This is a simple project we did as a task given to our group